ndalmia/ex_runner/README.md

 end
 ```

 Execute function takes changeset as argument.
-Inputs / parameters can be found in `changeset.changes`.
+Inputs / parameters can be found in `changeset.params`.
 To add an error, just call add_error of Ecto.Changeset.

 In case of :ok, return the needed response of type output defined in step 4.